 They are sweet, loving, obedient and a great choice for first-time owners with an active lifestyle.
 Labradors are also popular with families with children.

-The average Labrador lives about 10 – 12 years.
+The Labrador Retriever lives about 10 – 12 years.

 Average lifespans aren’t a guarantee of how long your purebred Lab will live, because you have to take into consideration any illnesses or accidents which may befall your dog.

 In a new study done with 39 Labradors, it was found that the median age at death is 14 when kept in excellent physical condition.

 All things considered, it isn’t surprising to see older Labradors thriving and making it to 15 or more.

 The oldest Labrador lived to be 27 years and 3 months.
 Adjutant is the 5th oldest dog to have ever lived, according to Guinness World Records.

 He hails from Lincolnshire in the United Kingdom and lived between August 1936 – November 1963.

 Records suggest that he was a Black Labrador who was used in the field and died from old age.